My Vegan Foodie guide to Budapest, Hungary

 gerbeaud

-The menu in the bristro is not me most vegan friendly but they have tea and I really recommend a visit just for the chocolate shop and to enjoy the setting.
+The menu in the bistro is not the most vegan-friendly but they have tea and I really recommend a visit just for the chocolate shop and to enjoy the setting.

 icecream-at-cafe-gerebraud-budapest

-They do however have ice cream in the summer, so I highly recommend sitting outside and watch the square and enjoy their dairy-free ice creams.
+They do however have ice cream in the summer, so I highly recommend sitting outside and watching the square and enjoying their dairy-free ice creams.
 I had raspberry and lemon, both divine!

 Located: